mtsanford/ridemap/README.md

 ##Summary:

 Google Maps version 3 based database of road paths (polylines), with admin interface for editing and tagging paths.
-A marker is displayed for each path on a google map, and the full route, with additional information is shown in a google maps infoWindow when the marker is clicked on.
-In the infoWindow is a user specified image that links to a user specified URL.
+A marker is displayed for each path on a google map.
+When the marker is clicked, the full route line is shown, as well as an info window with additional information about the route: description, an image, and a URL to link to.

 ##Dependencies:

 A server with PHP and MySQL installed.
-Sorry not sure which versions are needed, but nothing fancy is being done, so if it's not older that 2008 vintage you should be fine.
+Sorry, not sure which versions are needed, but nothing too fancy is being done, so if it's not older that 2008 vintage you should be fine.
+The administration interface will not run on Internet explorer version 8 or older.

 ##Sample screen shots: